anantaptra/Capstone-Project-Kel11/README.md

-Capstone Project sebagai syarat kelulusan dari Kampus Merdeka bersama MariBelajar
+Capstone Project as a graduation requirement for Kampus Merdeka in collaboration with MariBelajar.

-Membuat Website menggunakan Microsoft Azure
+Create Website using Microsoft Azure as a Service